MetOffice/CMEW/doc/source/user_guide/workflow.rst

 ``configure_for``
   :Description:
-     Copies an updated version of the |ESMValTool| recipe into the cylc workflow ``share/etc`` directory
+     Copies an updated version of the |ESMValTool| recipe into the Cylc workflow ``share/etc`` directory
-     in the installed workflow
+     in the installed workflow and configures it for dual model evaluation.
   :Runs on:
      Localhost
   :Executes: